Course Wait Lists FAQs

 It is the college’s policy that, if you are first or second on a wait list, you are allowed to sit in on the first class.

-If you chose to sit in on a class, this does not mean that you are in the class.
+If you chose to sit in on a class, this does not mean that you are registered for the class.
 The first and second people on the wait list are allowed to sit in if they choose, so that if they are called off of the wait list they will not have missed the first class.
 Students who sit in on a class but are not called off the wait list must stop attending the class after its first session.

 How Long Should I Wait to Hear?